quizh001/API-HW/README-Copy1.md

 **Important:** Remember to create a `.env` file in your working directory to store the values of your Alpaca API key and Alpaca secret key.

-1. Create two variables named `my_agg` and `my_spy` and set them equal to `200` and `50`, respectively.

-2. Set the Alpaca API key and secret key variables, then create the Alpaca API object using the `tradeapi.REST` function from the Alpaca SDK.

-3. Format the current date as ISO format.
-You may change the date set in the starter code to the current date.

-4. Get the current closing prices for `SPY` and `AGG` using Alpaca's `get_barset()` function.
-Transform the function's response to a Pandas DataFrame and preview the data.

-5. Pick the `SPY` and `AGG` close prices from the Alpaca's `get_barset()` DataFrame response and store them as Python variables.
-Print the closing values for validation.
-Make sure to add the parameter `limit=1000` to the function call in order to receive back as much data from Alpaca as possible.

-6. Compute the value in dollars of the current amount of shares and print the results.

 #### Savings Health Analysis